 Mixing In Headphones – Is It Possible?

-This article was written originally for the blog at Carvin Amps and Audio.
+This article on mixing in headphones was written originally for the blog at Carvin Amps and Audio.
 I repost it here, and encourage you to check out Carvin’s amazing line of products!
+Also you could find affiliate links here, and I may make a commission if you buy from those links 🙂

 The days of every record being made in a commercial studio are long gone.
 In fact, some producers weren’t even born in those days.
 Now, productions are made everywhere from multi-million dollar studios to bedrooms to airplanes.
 With so many people making recordings on laptops and without high dollar monitors or proper acoustic treatment, it makes sense that more and more mixing is being done on headphones.